-Once, Chad and his father decided to go on a Boy Scout’s trip together.
-The two had planned to spend time with one another, but Chad quickly volunteered to help younger Scouts during a variety of service projects.
-Even though he missed out on time with his father, Chad said they took the trip in order to be in service to others.
+Once, Chad and his father decided to go on a Boy Scout trip together.
+The two had planned to spend time with one another, but Chad volunteered to help younger scouts during a variety of service projects.
+Even though he missed out on time with his father, Chad said they took the trip to be in service to others.

-The computer engineering sophomore from Keller, Texas was not only selfless, but he was extreme bright.
-At the time of Bonfire Collapse, Chad was considered a sophomore, despite not having completed one full semester.
-Powell graduated as valedictorian of his graduating class at Keller High School.
+The computer engineering sophomore from Keller was not only kind but extremely bright.
+He graduated as valedictorian of his graduating class at Keller High School.

 He will be remembered as an Aggie who embodied the core values and was enjoyed by all who knew him.

 Jerry Don Self ’01